quantum-proximity-gateway/server/README.md

 There are 2 ways of running this server locally:

 1) Via **Docker** - the server will run locally, but you will not be able to change the code.
-This method is extremely easy and it is unlikely to have failing dependency problems.
+This method is extremely easy, is unlikely to have failing dependency problems, and also runs much quicker since liboqs doesn't need to be re-compiled.

 2) Via **Python** as a litestar application - the server will run locally and you will need to change the code.